-As a primary approach for the calculation of expected credit losses of Overdrafts, the Group decides to apply estimate parameters for PD, LGD and exposure measures for individual exposure.
+As a primary approach for the calculation of expected credit losses of overdrafts, the Group decides to apply the approach where estimate parameters for PD, LGD and exposure measures for individual exposure.
 For PD, the Group used borrower's probability of default as the naturally fitting matrix for estimating the risk of default occurring and applied cohort approach.
-ECL is calculated used forecasting balances and expected cash flows based on expected behaviour and the contractual terms of the instruments by applying Credit Conversion Factor on undrawn limits.
+ECL is calculated using forecasted balances and cash flows on expected behaviour and the contractual terms of the instruments by applying Credit Conversion Factor on undrawn limits.
 The Group's estimation of LGD on Overdrafts is similar to the one incorporated in Loans.

 The ongoing assessment of whether a significant increase in credit risk has occurred for revolving facilities is similar to other lending products.
-This is based on shifts in the customer's ability to make payments but emphasis is also given to qualitative factors such as changes in usage and repayment patterns.
+This is based on shifts in the customer's circumstances, but emphasis is also given to qualitative factors such as changes in usage and repayment patterns.

-The calculation of ECLs, including the estimation of the expected period of exposure and discount rate is made, is explained in Note 18.
+The calculation of ECLs, including the estimation of the expected period of exposure and discount rate is made, as explained in Note 19.
 The collective assessments are made separately for portfolios of facilities with similar credit risk characteristics.